 My art explores the ongoing presence of the digital age and its impact on the fabric of our contemporary lifestyle.
 My work connects with spiritualism, environmentalism and the ever expanding realm of technology.
-I establish familiar visual cues regarding time and space, then arrange them into densely textured representations.
+I make connections to the spiritual world with symbols placed into the art such as ships and draped figures.
+Commenting on mans effect in the environment I show seemingly abandoned structures with facial features.
+Technology is sometimes indicated by machine mechanisms connected to flesh.
+I like to establish familiar visual cues regarding time and space, then arrange them into densely textured representations.

-Often times themes are combined of man-made objects set against natural world imagery often embellishing symbolic details.
+Often times subjects are combined of man-made objects set against natural world imagery and often embellished with symbolic details.
 The juxtaposition of past, present and future establishes a dream-like quality and suggests a distinct worldly realm out of time.

-Each series consists of multiple works grouped around specific themes and meanings.
-I consistently research varied topics creating new areas of interest which complements the next body of work.
+I consistently research varied topics creating new areas of interest which complements the next body

-Vincent Mattina is a multidisciplinary artist who works in digital, mixed media, photography and assemblage art.
+One of the main themes in his work is climate change, crafting pieces that reveal a post-apocalyptic vision of a future that may or may not be too distant.
+Mattina is also multidisciplinary artist who works in digital, mixed media, photography and assemblage art.
 His richly detailed work transports you to an alternate reality where science, nature and spirituality evolve.
-His distinctive personal style emanates a surreal and mysterious quality that evokes the spirit and atmosphere from another existence.
+His distinctive personal style emanates a surreal and mysterious quality that evokes an atmosphere from another realm.